I am a Professional Engineer registered in California, working from Kiev, Ukraine. I specialize in steel building

 However, a TI-89 also has prestige.
 It just has to graph.
 Oh, and the student owner must be able to graph in front of others.
 For more campus nerd stardom, download cool programs, then link up with infrared to upload them to your buddies.
 Be sure this is done in a public place.
 Don't bother with impressing cheerleaders.
 They still think muscles mean a better future and cheering will earn them respect with college admissions.

 Phase Two: Best Calculators for the FE Exam and the PE Exam

 The NCEES prepares and administers the Fundamentals of Engineering (now administered by contract by Pearson VUE) and the PE exam.
 Preparing and vetting questions to standardize the exam versions requires many man-hours.
 When questions are "stolen" by copying during an exam, the NCEES loses both money in reproducing fair exams and credibility as a testing agency.

 So, we all have to suffer for the cheating-hearts of those who don't want to study an hour each night for many months.
 Real engineers do that anyway, right?
 Right?

-Be sure to visit the NCEES site and review its policy.
-It changes.
+Be sure to visit the NCEES site and review its policy as it does change.
 I took the PE in 2011.
 The exam was proctored by a retirees association.
 At the last minute, when it's time to just mark any unanswered questions, the old lady over my shoulder began to shake unnervingly.
 She was waving her arm around and looking toward the moderator in the front of the room.
 I thought it was bizarre of her to do that.